Software developer, electrical engineer, husband, daddy & gamer

 Programming always fascinated me since as long as I remember.
 The first “app” I coded was on Atari 130XE.
 It was just a simple, unfinished “game” in Basic.
 Using a joystick you could fly a spaceship on the screen in whole 320 x 200 pixels in B & W colors.
 I still recall how painfully slow it was (I had no clue about optimization / compiling and machine code etc.).

 Then a long gap happened.
 Then came high school and Pascal, later electrical engineering studies and Turbo Pascal and Matlab scripts.
 It always seemed natural for me to communicate that way with a computer.
-It was like an extension of the beautiful language of maths into the world of machines.
+It was like an extension of the beautiful language of mathematics into the world of machines.

 - The way forward.